-Initial pilot implementation of aerosol in situ measurements at the Payerne observatory received financial support from MeteoSwiss through a science project in the framework of the Swiss contribution to the Global Atmosphere Watch programme (GAW-CH) of the World Meteorological Organization.
-Further upgrades and operation of the

-710 ACTRIS observations at Payerne were funded by the Swiss State Secretariat for Education and Research and Innovation (SERI) in the framework of ACTRIS Switzerland.
+Financial support.
+Initial pilot implementation of aerosol in situ measurements at the Payerne observatory received financial support from MeteoSwiss through a science project in the framework of the Swiss contribution to the Global Atmosphere Watch Programme (GAW-CH) of the World Meteorological Organization.
+Further upgrades and operation of the ACTRIS observations at Payerne were funded by the Swiss State Secretariat for Education and Research and Innovation (SERI) in the framework of ACTRIS Switzerland.
 Further operation support was received from topical centers of the ACTRIS ERIC.
-L.D. acknowledges funding from the SNSF (grant number 216181).
-N.E. thanks cross-atmospheric research infrastructure services provided by ATMO-ACCESS (EU grant agreement No 101008004).
+Lubna Dada has received funding from the SNSF (grant no. 216181).
+Nikolaos Evangeliou has been supported by the cross-atmospheric research infrastructure services provided by ATMO-ACCESS (EU grant agreement no. 101008004).